Breed Discrimination and Breed Specific Legislation Flaws

 “The greatness of a nation and its moral progress can be judged by the way its animals are treated.”
 Mahatma Gandhi

 It’s unfortunate when a society or community loses its way and starts to blame a breed for the problems humans created.
-This is all too common and seen here in our Miami dog training location where “Pit Bulls” are banned because of ignorant, irresponsible owners and political agendas.
+This is all too common and seen here in Los Angeles dog training location and elsewhere across the country where “Pit Bulls” are banned because of ignorant, irresponsible parents and political agendas.
 In some country, state, city, town or community, somewhere, at one point in time, dozens of breeds have been banned.
-When will humans start taking responsibility and start enforcing responsible owner laws?
+When will humans start taking responsibility and start enforcing responsible pet parent laws?
 Punish the crime and deed, not the breed.
-Or how about punishing the owner of the dog if the human was irresponsible or negligent in not educating or training their dog or taking adequate care of their pet?
+Or how about punishing the parent of the dog if the human was irresponsible or negligent in not educating or training their dog or taking adequate care of their pet?

 There are three main ways to achieve reform that would put an end to BSL, BDL and the needless killing of dogs and cats in shelters, through education, taxation, legislation or a combination of all three.